A person who has received a positive COVID test or has been confirmed positive by a healthcare provider.

 OPERATING COLLEGIATE SAFELY

-This page is the centralized hub for all things related to WCS reopening and operating for the 2020-2021 academic year.
-Please check back often for the most up to date information on our plans for 2020-2021 academic year.
+This page is the centralized hub for all things related to WCS operating during the pandemic.
+Please check back often for the most up to date information on our plans.
 We may adjust these plans to adapt to applicable government mandates as necessary.

 The following numbers are based on reports confirmed by our WCS leadership and School Nurse.